 Be authentic, real, transparent, and honest, they should not expect less from you as well.
 When challenges or negative news arises, your employees should get the ugly truth instead of cover- ups.
 Appreciation for your sincerity and potentially wanting to endure situations with you, even if it is not favourable to them.

 Your employees usually understand what it takes to succeed.
 When your business or organisational goals are constant and consistent – without surprises – your employees will attain an optimal level of productivity.
 Otherwise, you might lose their support when the rules get changed that they become confusing or unfair.

 The contributions of small businesses to the economy cannot be undermined; however the perils of poor people management practices add to the complexities and threats we face in our businesses.
 The Employment Act in Malaysia sits in place to protect the interests and rights of employees who fall within clearly spelt-out categories.
 The good treatment accorded to employees will translate into increased efficiency and productivity and in turn, results in growth, profitability and sustenance.
 The gentle reminders above on people management will go a long way in helping you protect your small business from potential employment claims.
-It is our responsibility as entrepreneurs and leaders to recognise the need to develop the capabilities of our people manages to broaden the sources of the growth while also sustaining same.
+It is our responsibility as entrepreneurs and leaders to recognise the need to develop the capabilities of our people and manage to broaden the sources of the growth while also sustaining the same.

 To explore more, join our Executive MBA or our Master in Human Resource Management double certificate program with SHRM (Society for Human Resource Management) and IUKL (Infrastructure University Kuala Lumpur).